ktuosto/Bone-Tissue-Mapping-Python-R-Codes/README.md

 # Code Sections

 ### Python Section 1: Count Pixels
 This code will count the number of pixels of the specific colors in the bone maps and provide the pixel results as a table.
+This code section is good if you are looking for anomalies or have large image files and low computing power.

 ### Python Section 2: Create New Variables
 This code will calculate the proportions of the bone tissue types from the raw pixels and create 4 new variables from the existing variables, C.Ar, %CA, %PCA, and %ECA (see Data Description for more information).
 Converting the raw pixel values into proportions allows us to control for body size differences between the primates and image size differences.
+This code file has code to process 1 image value at a time or to batch-process multiple image values.

+### Python Section 3: Batch-Processing Images and Values
+This code section is a combination the Python section 1 & 2, just automated for multiple images.

 ### R Section 1: Descriptive Statistics
 ### R Section 2: Exploratory Data Analysis